Soaraway Swiss franc threatens downturn and deflation

 Mark Haefele, Chief Investment Officer of Swiss bank UBS, said the direct hit on Swiss goods exporters from the currency's lurch higher was estimated to be about 5 billion Swiss francs, equivalent to 0.7 percent of Swiss GDP.

-Switzerland's economy is heavily oriented toward, about 50 percent of which go to the euro zone.
+Switzerland's economy is heavily oriented towards, about 50 percent of which go to the euro zone.
 At a stroke, they have become 15 percent more expensive.

 Christian Levrat, president of Switzerland's left-wing Social Democrat party, called the abolition of the franc cap "a serious threat for tens of thousands of Swiss jobs".
 Nick Hayek, chief executive of Swiss watch firm Swatch, dubbed it a "tsunami" for exports, tourism and the wider economy.